-When their house is blown up, the three children take up residence in a ruined cellar before moving on to the countryside beyond and camp in the woods outside the city.
+When their house is blown up, the three children take up residence in a cellar in ruined Warsaw for the winter before moving on to the countryside in the summer and camping in the woods outside the city.

 Ruth (Pat Pleasance), the eldest, has to be the surrogate mother and look after her sister, Bronia (Ingrid Sylvester).
 Edek (Melvyn Hayes), the eldest brother, plays the part of breadwinner until he, too, is sent to Germany.

-He gives Jan a paperknife in the shape of a sword and asks the boy, should he meet the children, to tell them to head to Switzerland.
+He gives Jan a paperknife in the shape of a sword and asks the boy, if he should meet the children, to tell them to head to Switzerland.

 Production limitations meant that the children’s efforts to gain access to Switzerland by crossing the lake in a small boat had to be omitted from the series.
 The novel details a fierce storm in which the children are caught and nearly drowned.
 The adaptation, unable to recreate this on-screen, instead had a witness to the incident recall everything that had happened as dialogue.

-The Silver Sword – adapted from the novel only a year after its publication and little more than ten years since the end of the war – was incredibly exciting in its time, so much so that members of the public were still writing to the BBC requesting another screening more than ten years after it was broadcast.
+The Silver Sword – adapted from the novel only a year after its publication and little more than ten years since the end of World War II – was incredibly exciting in its time, so much so that members of the public were still writing to the BBC requesting another screening more than ten years after it was broadcast.

 Escape from the Nazis | Escape from Prison | Burning of the City | Return of Edek | Jan in Trouble | Escape from Bavaria | The Last Lap